Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 > [Info] If you want to include HTML text into a new HTML template, follow the steps described in the [Create an HTML template](#create-an-html-template) procedure before proceeding to the steps below.

-1. Click the textarea and enter the desired HTML text.
+1. Click the text area and enter the desired HTML text.

     > [Info] For detailed information about the HTML structure and elements, see the https://html.spec.whatwg.org/ website.